Dark matter equation of state from rotational curves of galaxies: Perfect fluid halo

 \section{Perfect fluid halo}

+Although the halo could have been directly considered as a Newtonian system, we used the best available theoretical tool, i.e. general relativity, given the unknown nature of the dark matter, and then test the accuracy of the Newtonian description.
 We consider a static and spherically symmetric space-time in General Relativity, described by the line element:

-where $d\Omega=d\theta^2+\sin^2\theta d\varphi^2$.
-The gravitational potential $\Phi(r)$ and the mass function $m(r)$ are functions of the radial coordinate only.
+where the gravitational potential $\Phi(r)$ and the mass function $m(r)$ are functions of the radial coordinate only.

-One of the geometric potentials can be determined by the observations.
-Indeed, it can be obtained an expression relating the tangential velocities of test particles, $v_t$, following stable circular orbits in this spacetime, with the gravitational potential $\Phi$, by means of solving the geodesic equations for test particles in circular stable orbits (see \cite{Matos:2000ki,Matos:2000jr,CabralRosetti:2002qw} for details on the derivation).
+We will take advantage of the fact that one of the geometric potentials can be determined by the observations.
+Indeed, it can be obtained an expression relating the tangential velocities of test particles, $v_t$, following stable circular orbits in this spacetime, with the gravitational potential $\Phi$, by means of solving the geodesic equations for test particles in circular stable orbits (see Matos et al (2000), Matos et al. (2000a), Cabral (2002) and Rahaman et al. (2010) for details on the derivation).
 Such expression is

-where $\beta^2=\frac{{v_t}^2}{c^2}$.
+where $\beta^2=\frac{v_t^2}{c^2}$.

-It is remarkable that the same expression is obtained by the Newtonian description, by simply equating the gravitational force with the centrifugal one for particles in circular orbit.
+The same expression, Eq. (\ref{eq:phi_v}), is obtained in the Newtonian description by simply equating the gravitational force with the centrifugal one for particles in circular orbit.

-It is convenient to define dimensionless variables for the mass and the radial distance, namely $m=M_0\,n$ and $r=R_0\,x$, where $M_0, R_0$ are the characteristic scales for mass and distance of the system under study, and $n$ is a dimensionless function related to the mass and $x$ a dimensionless quantity related to the distance.
-With these scales, we also define a characteristic density, $\rho_0=M_0/(4/3)\pi\,{R_0}^3$, and a characteristic pressure: $p_0=\rho_0\,c^2$, so that $\rho=\rho_0\,\bar{\rho}$, and $p=p_0\,\bar{p}$, with $\bar{\rho}, \bar{p}$ dimensionless functions related to the density and the pressure respectively.